beaverbuilder/documentation/docs/assistant/plugin/apps/content.md

 :::

 :::warning
-When exporting a page or post that contains global content (rows, columns, or modules), you must also export the global content.
-If the global content is not exported, the layout for the exported page or post will not include global content.
+When exporting a page or post that contains Beaver Builder global content (rows, columns, or modules), you must also export the global content.
+If the global content is not exported, the layout for the exported page or post will not include the global content.

+These instructions are intended for Beaver Builder-based pages or posts.
+Other page builders may behave differently.
 :::

 ## Delete Content